-tal importance sampling, and (ii) kernel sparsity.
-Importance sampling involves selecting data points based on their novelty, measured in terms of statistical leverage scores [13].
-However, finding the statistical leverage scores for the entire data involves computing the eigenvectors of the full $N \times N$ kernel matrix, which is computationally prohibitive for large N [14].
+The proposed sparse kernel k-means algorithm reduces the running time and memory complexity of kernel clustering using two key ideas: (i) kernel approximation using incremental importance sampling, and (ii) kernel sparsity.
+Importance sampling involves selecting data points based on their novelty, measured in terms of statistical leverage scores [12].
+However, finding the statistical leverage scores for the entire data involves computing the eigenvectors of the full $N \times N$ kernel matrix, which is computationally prohibitive for large N [13].
 We design an efficient online method to sample the data based on their importance, thereby reducing the time required for sampling.

 We also reduce the complexity of kernel computation and clustering by using sparsification.
 We compute the p-nearest neighbor graph (where p is a user-defined parameter) for the sampled points and use this sparse kernel matrix to obtain the cluster centers.
-Clustering is performed efficiently by first projecting the data into a subspace spanned by the top eigenvectors of the sparse kernel matrix, and then clustering the projected points using a modified k-means algorithm, which uses randomized kd-trees (also denoted as k-d trees) [15] to find the nearest cluster center for each data point.
+Clustering is performed efficiently by first projecting the sampled data into a subspace spanned by the top eigenvectors of the sparse kernel matrix, and then clustering the projected points using a modified k-means algorithm, which uses randomized kd-trees (also denoted as k-d trees) [14] to find the nearest cluster center for each data point.